 - Due to waning demand, revenue from printing services has fallen slowly during the past three years.
 This trend is anticipated to continue during the coming three years

-- Printing prices have fallen at a similar rate
+- Printing prices have risen at a mild rate

 - On average, profit levels are low